 From 1991-2005, Eli worked as a freelance teaching artist in New York City in over 100 schools partnering with classroom teachers to bring expansive experiences to students pre-Kindergarten through graduate school.
 He trained in the Maxine Green inspired Aesthetic Education Practice of Lincoln Center for the Arts in Education (LCI) and was a member of the Focus School and Higher Education Collaborative.
 At the same time, he got his Masters in teaching music at Lehman College, City University of New York, and designed and performed hundreds of in-school concerts including The Magic and Mechanics of Jazz for Young Audiences New York, The Different Moods of the Blues for Lincoln Center Institute, and Jazz Means Freedom for Jazz at Lincoln Center.
 Eli was commissioned by WBGO Radio to create and perform Jazz Play/Play Jazz, an interactive jazz and theatre performance that toured Newark schools.

-Eli has his Bachelor’s in music from Rutgers, the State University of New Jersey and his Master’s in teaching music from Lehman College, City University of New York.
-Eli studied jazz with Barry Harris, Kenny Barron, Jaki Byard, Fred Hersch, Kenny Werner, Keith Copeland, Amiri Baraka and Phil Schaap.
+Eli has a Bachelor’s in music from Rutgers, the State University of New Jersey, a Master’s in teaching music from Lehman College, City University of New York and a Doctorate in Musical Arts (DMA) from the State University of New York at Stony Brook.
+Eli studied jazz with Barry Harris, Kenny Barron, Jaki Byard, Fred Hersch, Kenny Werner, Keith Copeland, Amiri Baraka, Ray Anderson, and Phil Schaap.
 Classical piano with Eleanor Hancock and John Kamitsuka.
 Composition and orchestration with John Corigliano.
-He continues vocal studies with Jeannette LoVetri of the The Voice Workshop and is a certified Somatic Voicework Teacher Level I.
+Voice with Darrell Lauer and Jeannette LoVetri of The Voice Workshop.
+Eli is a certified Level III Somatic Voicework Teacher.